Can a 5 to 9 member Board of Directors do all the work? Yes, BUT...

 Information Technology (IT)

 N.B.
 Committees are not experiments.
 If your association solicits interest and stands up one or more committees, and the members of those committees take the time to perform appropriate due diligence in executing their charter, your Board has a responsibility to execute and govern based on the recommendations you receive unless there are significant mitigating factors.
-Choosing to ignore the majority of committee recommendations turns volunteer time and energy into a frustrating, low-yield experimental exercise.
+Choosing to ignore reasonable, well-researched committee recommendations turns volunteer time and energy into a frustrating, low-yield experimental exercise.

-Responsibilities of volunteer directors are often left relatively vague (see our Duty of Care page) and reserved to your bylaws.
-That does not preclude the Board from designating one or two Directors to serve as point people for a specific circumstance, document or project which is a specific alternative to forming committees.
+Responsibilities of volunteer directors are generally reserved to your bylaws and left relatively vague (see our Board & Officers page).
+That does not preclude the Board from designating one or two Directors to serve as liaisons -- or from delegating specific, limited powers -- for a specific document or project as an alternative to forming one or more committees.